MousaviLaleh/Election_Analysis/README.md

 <br/>

 ### Election Audit Results
+The analysis of the election show that:
+- There were 3 counties:
+    - Jefferson :  with 38,855 number of votes and 10.5% of the vote.
+    - Denver :  with 306,055 number of votes and 10.5% of the vote.
+    - Arapahoe :  with 24,801 number of votes and 6.7% of the vote.

+- There were 369,711 votes cast in the election.
+- The candidates were:
+    - Charles Casper Stockham :  with 85,213 number number of votes and 23.0% of the vote.
+    - Diana DeGette :  with 272,892 number number of votes and 73.8% of the vote.
+    - Raymon Anthony Doane :  with 11,606 number of votes and 3.1% of the vote.
+- The county with largest turnout was Denver and <br/>
+- **The winner** of the election was:
+    - Candidate **Diana DeGette**, who received **73.8%** of the vote and **272,892** number of votes.

 There is a bulleted list where each election outcome is addressed.
 (7 pt)
 - How many votes were cast in this congressional election?
 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.